-The term 'Hostile Takeover' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Hostile Takeover' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A hostile takeover refers to a type of acquisition which involves a buying company and a takeover target.
 Technically there is no strict difference between the concepts of friendly acquisition and hostile takeover.
 Yet the connotation is vastly different between the two.
 When the word takeover becomes used, it generally means that the target company is not a willing participant or is actively resisting.
 The target may oppose being bought out for a number of reasons.
 These could range from corporate tradition and pride to feeling an offer does not value them highly enough.
 Other companies will simply state they see more opportunities as an independent ongoing concern.

 This contrasts with the idea of a friendly acquisition.
 In these more amicable types of corporate combinations, the two companies will be willing to mutually merge together.
 In a number of cases this will create a third company that is neither the buyer nor the target firm.
 It is more likely to occur in this manner when the two companies are similar in size.

 Sometimes acquisitions start our friendly but turn into hostile takeovers quickly.
 A firm may demonstrate its clear interest in being purchased, or it may reject the idea either initially or after the fact.
 In these cases where they resist, the purchasing firm will be forced to aggressively buy huge stock share purchases in the target firm in order to gain a controlling majority.
 Only with a majority shareholder stake will such an acquisition actually occur under such circumstances.